Crystalens, Trulign and

 - The Tek-Clear IOL (Tekia) has been introduced in Germany as a square-edged, accommodating IOL capable of shifting position in response to natural movement of the eye's ciliary muscles.

 Again, these five accommodating IOLs have not received FDA approval.
-At this time, Crystalens is the only presbyopia-correcting IOL available in the United States that corrects vision through the method of accommodation.
+At this time, Crystalens and Trulign Toric are the only presbyopia-correcting IOLs available in the United States that correct vision through the method of accommodation.

 In early 2010, Staar Surgical (Monrovia, Calif.) officials announced they were seeking FDA approval of a label change allowing a "premium" designation for the company's single-vision nanoFLEX IOL.
 Company officials say the IOL's unique design enables clear vision at multiple distances.

 Gary Heiting, OD, also contributed to this article.

 For more Eye Conditions and Diseases articles, please visit this section's home page or use the search box below.